mathesar-foundation/mathesar-wiki/engineering/architecture/mathesar-types.md

 # Implementation
 A Mathesar type can be thought of as a set of one or more PostgreSQL data types.
 Every PostgreSQL type should be mapped to exactly one Mathesar type, but a Mathesar type can be mapped to many PostgreSQL types.

 Mathesar types are an abstraction only applicable to frontend clients, they should not be considered in any operations at the backend or database level.
-For example, filtering, sorting, and grouping options are associated with PostgreSQL types, not Mathesar types.
+For example, filtering, sorting, and grouping operations happen using PostgreSQL types, not Mathesar types.

 Mathesar types are defined in the backend instead of the frontend for two reasons:
 - to enable alternate clients that play well with the abstractions we use for the "official" frontend
 - to enable users to extend the type system by installing types in the backend and automatically getting the user experience offered by the frontend without having to write frontend code.

-## Defining Mathesar Types
+## Criteria to Define Mathesar Types
 We will need to extend the Mathesar type system over time as we support more data types.
-When doing so, we should follow these criteria for what PostgreSQL types can be grouped into a single Mathesar type:
+When doing so, we should follow these criteria for what PostgreSQL types can be grouped into a single Mathesar type.
+These criteria assume that you have selected a set of PostgreSQL types and are now wondering whether they make sense together as a Mathesar type:

-- Grouped PostgreSQL types should be able to be described by a simple concept (e.g. **Number**, **Text**, **Date & Time**, **Email**, etc.).
+- The set of types as a whole should be able to be described by a simple concept (e.g. **Number**, **Text**, **Date & Time**, **Email**)
-- There should be a reasonable *default* type that can be picked from the group of PostgreSQL types so that users can only pick a Mathesar type and have the default database type apply.
+- There should be a reasonable *default* type that can be picked from the set so that users can only pick a Mathesar type and have the default database type apply.
 Applying the default database type should not cause any loss of data.
   - e.g. the **Number** Mathesar type's default is `NUMERIC`, since it's general enough to cover most use cases.
-  - e.g. the **Date & Time** Mathesar type's default is `TIMESTAMP WITH TIME ZONE`, since it covers data stored in both `DATE` and `TIME`, which are the other data types in the group.
+  - e.g. the **Date & Time** Mathesar type's default is `TIMESTAMP WITH TIME ZONE`, since it preserves all information.
+- It should be possible to cast data between all PostgreSQL data types in the set.
+- The types in the set should support the exact same filters and groups.

 ## List of Mathesar Types
 Current mapping of Mathesar types to PostgreSQL types.